ctd1500/videojs-hotkeys/README.md

 - `enableModifiersForNumbers` (boolean): Enables the use of Ctrl/Alt/Cmd + Number keys for skipping around in the video, instead of switching browser tabs.
 This is enabled by default due to backwards compatibility [PR #35](https://github.com/ctd1500/videojs-hotkeys/pull/35) (default: `true`)
 - `alwaysCaptureHotkeys` (boolean): Forces the capture of hotkeys, even when control elements are focused.
 The **Enter**/**Return** key may be used instead to activate the control elements (default: `false`)
+- `enableInactiveFocus` (boolean): This reassigns focus to the player when the control bar fades out after a user has clicked a button on the control bar (default: `true`)
 - `enableJogStyle` (boolean): Enables seeking the video in a broadcast-style jog by pressing the Up and Down Arrow keys.
 `seekStep` will also need to be changed to get a proper broadcast-style jog.
 This feature and the changes for seekStep are explained a bit more in [PR #12](https://github.com/ctd1500/videojs-hotkeys/pull/12) (default `false`)